KleinerCodeDrago/DNDDiceThingy/README.md

 Features
 --------

-- Select dice type from d2 to d100
+- Select dice type from d4 to d100
+- Enter custom non-standard dice types
 - Enter the target Difficulty Class (DC)
+- Add modifiers to the roll
 - Choose between advantage (rolling two dice and taking the higher roll), disadvantage (rolling two dice and taking the lower roll), or a single roll
 - Calculate and display the probability of rolling the DC or higher